anandk97/python-ml/README.md

-# engr-521
+# python-ml
-Repository consisting of notebooks I developed for ENGR 521 : ML for Engineering Project at University of Washington
+Repository consisting of my approaches to learning and mastering new Machine Learning concepts in Python